cganoo/text-search/README.md

 ### Credit

-The original motivation for text-search was due to converstaions with some awesome engineers at [ApartmentList.com](https://www.apartmentlist.com).
+The original motivation for text-search came from conversations with some awesome engineers at [ApartmentList.com](https://www.apartmentlist.com).
-Source code developed by below mentioned author alone.
+Source code was developed by the author alone.

 ### Author